 If you are curious about crime scene processing, the use of defensive tactics, canine operations, driving under the influence or traffic homicide investigations this course is for you.
 The history of the agency, police vehicle and vessel ride alongs, firing an agency weapon, emergency preparedness, patrol operations and crime scene investigations are just a fraction of what is covered at the Citizens Police Academy.

-When is the next 10-week session going to be held?
+When does the next session begin?

 Who is eligible to attend the academy?